- Education and Science»

 The White Lady and Society

 In ancient history, women were considered magic in a very simply way; They bore children.
-This miraculous ability caused some, like the ancient Greeks to claim ownership of women and hold them at arms length for fear of upsetting the powerful within them.
+This miraculous ability caused some, like the ancient Greeks to claim ownership of women and hold them at arms length for fear of upsetting the awesome power within them.

 It is safe to say, then, that woman were feared.
 If these creatures can carry and bear children, create life within themselves, then perhaps they have the ability to take it away.